 This way, you’ll have room to bring food with you from Noumea to avoid restaurants on the islands, if you do want to save money that way.
-Tourism is a significant revenue for the people living on the island so I would recommend playing the game of spending money there.
+Tourism brings significant revenue to the people living on the island, so I recommend playing the game of spending money there.
 But it can rapidly become expensive to pay for three meals a day.
 Sometimes, I had my own food for breakfasts as I found them really pricey and generally of low quality, whereas I could be very happy with the French biscuits that I usually miss so much.

-Also, as luggage weight is limited when you have Pass tickets with the local airlines, it makes everything a lot easier to travel with limited luggage.
-Check out this packing list for New Caledonia, I’m sure you’ll find helpful tips there.
+Also, as luggage weight is limited when you have Pass tickets with the local airlines, it makes it easier to travel with limited luggage.
+Check out this packing list for New Caledonia; I’m sure you’ll find helpful tips there.

 14. Take your snorkelling set

 There are places where you can hire a snorkelling set, but that’s not everywhere.
-To fully enjoy what the world’s largest lagoon can offer, it is way better to carry your own snorkelling equipment.
-We did not bring the palms because it is bulky and not needed too much in the lagoons – where we were mostly snorkelling, but we always had our masks and snorkels.
+It is way better to carry your snorkelling equipment to enjoy what the world’s largest lagoon can offer fully.
+We did not bring fins because it is bulky and not needed too much in the lagoons.
+But we brought our masks and snorkels.

-If you need to buy one when you’re in New Caledonia, I recommend going to Decathlon in Noumea.
+If you need to buy equipment in New Caledonia, I recommend going to Decathlon in Noumea.

 New to snorkelling?
-You could be interested in this full-face mask* that allows you to breath more naturally (with the nose) and give more side vision than the smaller masks.
-Click here to find out more* or check out these tips about how to choose the best snorkel gear.
+You could be interested in this full-face mask* that allows you to breathe more naturally (with the nose) and give more side vision than the smaller masks.
+Click here to find out more* or check out these tips about choosing the best snorkel gear.

 15. Get a Mobilis